canasmh/iron-track/README.md

 $ cp src/environments/environment.ts src/enviornments/environment.development.ts
 ```

 Be sure to set `production=false`.
-Once you're environment variables are set up, run the application using the following command:
+Once you're environment variables are set up, you are ready to run the application.

 # Running the Application

+To run the application, use the command
 ```
-$ ng serve --configuration development
+$ npm run dev
 ```

+This will set up the proxy so that calls made to `/api/<endpoint>` redirect to `http:<serverurl>/<endpoint>`.
+It also replaces every instance of `environment.ts` with `environment.development.ts`.

-You should now be able to visit `localhost:4200` and see the application running
+Visit `localhost:4200` to see the application live!